 “This is a great thing for democracy,” McClure said.

-While waiting times have varied, The Brown and White has recorded several voters waiting over four hours at the Banana Factory, which serves all Lehigh students who live on campus.
+While waiting times have varied, The Brown and White recorded several voters waiting over five hours at the Banana Factory, which serves all Lehigh students who live on campus.

 “I really think that (Northampton) holds fair elections,” Kailey Miller, ‘28, a voter at the Banana Factory, said.